andfwas/capstone-submission/README.md

 * About Us
 * About Our Subscriptions
 * Step-By-Step Instructions
+* STRETCH Teacher Assignments (students can see)
+* STRETCH Student Assignment Submissions (teachers can see)
 * STRETCH Paid Subscription Service
 * STRETCH Payment History
 * STRETCH Free Demo